Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 12.26.03 UTC
+- WIB: Rabu, 1 Januari 2025 13.34.40 UTC
-- WITA: Rabu, 1 Januari 2025 13.26.03 UTC
+- WITA: Rabu, 1 Januari 2025 14.34.40 UTC
-- WIT: Rabu, 1 Januari 2025 14.26.03 UTC
+- WIT: Rabu, 1 Januari 2025 15.34.40 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational